Simon Tam: The Slants

+Matal v.
+Tam

-In late 2009, Tam's attorney recommended that he file an application to register the band's trademark.
-This eventually became an extensive legal battle when the United States Patent and Trademark Office (USPTO) ruled that the band's name was disparaging to persons of Asian descent.
-The USPTO relied on UrbanDictionary.com to support its claim.
-Initially, Tam provided extensive evidence to appeal the USPTO decision, including testimonies from leading dictionary experts, national surveys, and letters from Asian American community leaders, but the Trademark Office remained steadfast in their refusal.
-In 2011, Tam filed a second application that focused on procedural and evidentiary issues in its appeal.
-The United States Court of Appeals for the Federal Circuit initially ruled against him but issued a Motion to vacate Sua sponte (on its own accord).
-They invited Tam to be arguing the constitutional merits of the law being used against him.
+In 2010, Tam applied to register the band's trademark.
+The United States Patent and Trademark Office (USPTO) denied the trademark on the grounds that the band's name was disparaging to persons of Asian descent.
+The USPTO cited UrbanDictionary.com to support its claim.
+Tam appealed the USPTO decision on the grounds that the term as reappropriated was not offensive, including testimonies from dictionary experts, national surveys, and letters from Asian American community leaders, but the Trademark Office remained steadfast in their refusal.
+In 2011, Tam filed a second application which was also rejected.
+Tam appealed the decision to the Trademark Trial and Appeal Board, arguing that the term was not disparaging and that the law forbidding registration of disparaging trademarks violated the First Amendment.

+After losing the appeal in 2013, Tam appealed subsequently to the United States Court of Appeals for the Federal Circuit.
+Initially, a panel of the Court of Appeals ruled against Tam in 2015, but the full court vacated the ruling and reheard the case en banc to discuss the constitutionality.
 In 2015, the court ruled in a 9-to-3 vote that the law used by the USPTO violated the First Amendment.
 The USPTO appealed the decision to the Supreme Court.
 In 2017, the Supreme Court of the United States agreed and ruled unanimously in Tam's favor in Matal v.
 Tam.

-Tam has continued to remain active in First Amendment activism after the conclusion of his Supreme Court case.
-In 2019, he joined prominent hip-hop artists Killer Mike, Chance the Rapper, Meek Mill, and 21 Savage in filing an amicus brief in Jamal Knox v.
+In 2019, Tam joined hip-hop artists in filing an amicus brief in Jamal Knox v.
 Commonwealth of Pennsylvania.
-He also filed a brief at the Supreme Court on behalf of Erik Brunetti in Iancu v.
+He also filed an amicus brief at the Supreme Court on behalf of Erik Brunetti in Iancu v.
 Brunetti, often known as the sister case to Matal v.
 Tam, which struck down the "scandalous" and "immoral" provisions of the Lanham Act.
-Additionally, he often speaks at legal and community events around the world on Matal v.
-Tam.
-In addition, he leads Continuing Learning Education (CLE) credit courses for attorneys and teaches on Matal v.
-Tam.
-He was honored with the First Amendment Award from the Hugh M. Hefner Foundation, the Mark T. Banner Award from the American Bar Association, and Milestone Case of the Year from Managing IP Magazine for his activism.